Do's & Don'ts of Group Discussion Round of Top MBA Colleges

 1) Dress Formally

-Dressing sense of a person helps making the first impression and determining one’s personality – so do not take it casually.
-Dress smartly in a formal outfit for the GD and PI round.
-It will add to your confidence and keep you comfortable while speaking in a group.
-Positive gestures and body language will make your work easier.
+Dressing sense of a person helps in making the first impression and determining one’s personality – so do not take it casually.
+Dress smartly in a formal outfit for GD/PI.
+Wear comfort fit clothes for a confident gait and body language.

 2) Don’t Rush Into the GD

 Initiating the GD is a big plus.
+Greet everyone and start the discussion.
 But it works in your favour only when you understand the GD topic.
-If you are not sure about the topic, take your time, listen to others, take a cue from then and then frame your argument.
+If you are not sure about the topic, take your time, listen to others, take a cue from them and then frame your argument.
 It will help you appear more measured when you speak and bring out your analytical opinion.

 3) Keep Eye Contact While Speaking